 Writers: Brenden Fletcher, Becky Cloonan / Artist: Karl Kerschl / DC Comics

 Reading Gotham Academy?
-Follow along with other reviews of the series here.
+Follow along with previous reviews here.